davidaugustat/WattpaddlerWidget/README.md

 ## Description of the API
 *Note: The API was NOT designed by me.
 It already existed and had to be used for the widget.
 Thus, it is not a fancy JSON API but has a custom format.*

 In the following, the two required API endpoints are described.
 The server-sided code is not part of this repository as it already existed and was not created by me.
-If you want do use this project, you will have to create the server-sided code yourself.
+If you want to use this project, you will have to create the server-sided code yourself.

 ### Locations API